We are recruiting!

 Be available on the 3 nights of the festival (20-22 May 2019) to help to support the local team(s).

-Pint of Science Belgium is looking for volunteers to join our various teams across the country.
-Typically, each team is responsible for organising 1 event per night during the 2020 festival (11-13 May 2020).
-Each team focuses on one general topic among those covered by the festival (see here).
-In practice, the team is responsible for finding the venue, contributing to develop the programme of the festival, liaising with speakers, arranging logistics, promoting the festival, and managing its resources.
-Each team reports to and receives support from their local City Coordinator as well as the Central Team managing the festival at national level.
+Pint of Science Belgium is looking for volunteers to join our various teams across Belgium.
+Typically, each team is responsible for organising 1 event per night during the 2024 festival (13-15 May 2024).
+In practice, teams are responsible for identifying the topic and speaker(s) for the events, finding the venue, providing all programme details to the Central Team, and taking care of logistics during the events themselves.
+Each team reports to and receives support from their local City Coordinator as well as the Central Team coordinating the festival at national level..

 All volunteers should: